 Adelina Comas-Herrera1, Disha Patel1, Greg Arling2, Joel Mossong3, Andrea Schmidt4 (1Care Policy and Evaluation Centre, London School of Economics, 2Purdue University, School of Nursing, College of Health and Human Sciences, 3Health Inspection, Health Directorate, Luxembourg, 4Austrian National Public Health Institute (GÖG))

 In order to facilitate updating of the previous reports on mortality linked to COVID-19 among people who lived in care homes, instead of compiling the data using a pdf, we are now sharing the international data using Tableau Public and the national data and sources in question 2.02. of the International Living Report on COVID-19 and Long-Term Care.
 This post aims to provide an overview of the international situation and will be updated regularly.
-If you can help us add data for more countries, please email email@example.com
+The data was last updated as of April 25, 2022.
+If you can help us add data for more countries, please email firstname.lastname@example.org

 - There seem to be fewer countries regularly reporting data on COVID-19 related deaths among care home residents publicly than earlier in the pandemic, but we have been able to find data for 21 countries, including some we had not found in previous reports such as Luxembourg (we had found data for 22 countries in previous reports).